tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/Activities/02-Stu_Git_CLI/README.md

 Complete the following steps.

-  1. Before you can clone your repository from the command line, you will need to configure the command line to your username and email address.
-To do this run the following two commands, substituting your own username and email:<br>
+  1. Before you can clone your repository from the command line, you will need to configure the command line to your GitHub username and email address.
+To do this run the following two commands, substituting your own GitHub username and the email you used to set up GitHub:<br>
 `git config --global user.name "YOUR_USERNAME"`<br>
 `git config --global user.email "your_email_address@example.com"`